Overview

 Pastors

-Church leaders with the ability to login and access the church account to engage Response Teams on various requests and needs.
-Pastors do not receive request notifications unless also given a Team Leader role.
+Church Leaders with the ability to log in and access the church account to engage Response Teams on various requests and needs.
+Pastors do not receive request notifications unless they are also given a Team Leader role.

 Church Needs Leader

-Church leaders with the ability to enter and approve church-entered needs for their own response teams.
+Church Leaders with the ability to enter and approve Church-Vetted Requests for their own Response Teams.
 These leaders often have a unique awareness of specific opportunities to serve people in the church or community.

 Connecting Church Leader

-Church leaders who are approved to be notified when a community responder is offering resources for a request near where they worship.
-These leaders have the ability to Take the Lead for the request and use the resources from community responders to make the connection with the family in need.
+Church leaders who are approved to be notified when a community responder offers resources for a request near where they worship can Take the Lead for the request and use the resources from community responders to connect with the family in need.

 -